MadAphrodite/MadAphrodite/README.md

 My decision to transition into software testing became apparent when I realized at my previous job that I am a good problem solver and notice issues easily.
 I thought IT would be the perfect field to develop and put my quality assurance skills into action.

 I have participated in 6 different projects and worked both in a team and individually.
-I have competence in both manual testing (exploratory testing, functional, regression and end-to-end testing) and automation testing (API testing, Cypress).
+I have competence in both manual testing and automation testing.
 To excel in my career, I am continuously developing myself in the QA field by taking on additional projects and courses.

 | Technical skills  |  Soft skills  |
 | ----------------- | ------------- |